Optimal Transport Regularized Divergences: Application to Adversarial Robustness: OT-Regularized Divergences: DRO Identity and Properties

 Here we made the change of variables $\rho\to \rho/\lambda$ so that the objective function is jointly convex in $\lambda,\rho$ (see Corollary \ref{cor:OT_f_div_DRO}).
-Note that the new variables $\lambda,\rho$ simply augment the minimization over model parameters $\theta$ by adding two real variables.
-In Section \ref{sec:experiments} we will experiment with the KL divergence and the family of $\alpha$-divergences.
+Note that the new variables $\lambda,\rho$ simply augment the minimization over model parameters $\theta$ by adding two real variables, which adds a relatively small additional computational cost when applied to deep learning (due to the dimension of $\theta$ being large).
+The $\lambda$ parameter has the same interpretation as in the OT-DRO based method \cite{bui_UDR_2022unified}; it can be viewed as a dynamical OT-cost weight, selected according to the optimization \eqref{eq:DRO_identity_formal}, which is tied to the neighborhood size $\epsilon$.
+This perspective is most apparent in \eqref{eq:convex_duality}.
+The significance of $\rho$ will be discussed in Section \ref{sec:reweighting} below.
+In Section \ref{sec:experiments} we will experiment with the KL divergence and the family of $\alpha$-divergences (i.e., $f=f_\alpha$ as in Eq.~\ref{eq:f_alpha_def}), which we call the $ARMOR_{KL}$ and $ARMOR_\alpha$ methods respectively.
 An explicit formula for $f^*$ in the case of $\alpha$-divergences is given in \eqref{eq:f_alpha_star}.
 In the KL-divergence case the minimization over $\rho$ can be evaluated analytically, yielding